 The present Marquis of Lansdowne opened the house and gardens to the public in 1975 and has maintained and improved Bowood’s many magnificent features over the last 39 years.
 He converted the derelict stables and groom’s quarters into the current exhibition rooms and developed Bowood

 House and Gardens into the stunning national visitor attraction it is today.
 He has planted more than a million trees; modernised all the estate properties and established a commercial business park.
 He has also introduced hundreds of varieties and many more species in the Rhododendron Walks including countless magnolias.

 The park remains much as ‘Capability’ Brown intended, with a fine lake, gently sloping lawns and drifts of trees.
 The late 18th century ‘picturesque’ rockwork valley remains below the lake dam, incorporating the cascade and caves.
 Closer to the house are the great 19th-century Italianate terraces: originally lying in the angle between the Big and Little Houses, they now form the south front to the house.

 The Pleasure Grounds, including the pinetum and arboretum, can be explored throughout the 7-month open season.
 TheRhododendron Walks, on the hill to the southwest of the house, now cover some 60 acres and are only open to visitors during the flowering season.
 All are maintained to the highest standard and little has changed since these great gardens were laid out.

-The Home Farm area of the park was developed as a championship golf course some years ago and last year a new luxury hotel and spa was built on the estate.
+The Home Farm area of the park was developed as a championship golf course in 1992 and the luxury hotel and spa, situated beside the golf course, opened in May 2009.